Cathedral Rock Weddings and Elopements in Sedona, Arizona

 • THE WOW FACTOR.
 The views from the top and dramatic rock formations all around are out of this world.

 • THE WILD FACTOR.
 A natural wind tunnel makes for a high probability of breezes coming through.
-Who doesn’t love a natural flowy dress, hair and veil windblown shots?
+Who doesn’t love a natural flowy dress, hair and windblown veil shots?

 • LITTLE TO NO PRIVACY.
 This is a highly trafficked trail, and the uppermost areas do not offer the privacy expectation most couples seek for their vow exchange.
+(I have a few secret tucked away spots away from the main trail).

 couple out on a ledge during their Cathedral Rock wedding portraits